 - Greedo, in the Special Edition, clearly is a graduate as he is somehow able to miss Han.
 At point-blank range.
 By more than the distance between them.
 With a laser.

 - Implausible Deniability: Captain Antilles and Leia both try to insist that Tantive IV is on a diplomatic mission.
 Vader is having none of it and takes the ship captive.
-Probably since, according to Rogue One, in said battle he missed boarding their ship by about two seconds and also engaged their comrades in battle
+The film Rogue One shows it as completely implausible.

 - Indy Ploy:

 - Played with, as Luke's spur-of-the-moment plan to get into the detention center starts to unravel when they just blindly shoot at the cameras and Han poorly makes an excuse over the intercom.

 - Leia's ploy also works partly.
 Diving into the garbage chute gets them out of the firefight, but the droids have to save them from the compactor.